zhaoc1/midas2-tutorial/docs/installation.rst

 From source
 ++++++++++++

-On a Linux machine, download a copy of MIDAS 2.0 from our GitHub repository, and install MIDAS 2.0 from the source code.
+To install MIDAS 2.0 from source code, run

 .. code-block:: shell